gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 I was then able to locate data for most of the control covariates the authors mentioned in their paper, by scouring different German Census Data portals (not a fun exercise when you cannot speak German!).
-In particular, I located data on the number of physicians per capita in each district, number of pharmacies, number of hospital beds, as well as data on resident volumes by age category, gender and so on.
+I located data on the number of physicians per capita in each district, number of pharmacies, number of hospital beds, as well as data on resident volumes by age category, gender and so on.

 Many, if not most of the covariates are available from [DEStatis](https://www.destatis.de/EN/Themes/Countries-Regions/Regional-Statistics/_node.html "DEStatis"),